Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets

 The situation is different in the paramagnetic phase even sufficiently close to the magnetic transition.
-While in two-dimensional systems the so-called quasi-splitting of Fermi surfaces may occur \cite{QS1,QS2,QS3,QS4}, in three-dimensional systems the magnetic correlations are generally weaker, and not sufficient to establish a pronounced change of electronic spectrum.
+While in two-dimensional systems the so-called quasi-splitting of Fermi surfaces may occur \cite{QS1,QS1a,QS2,QS3,QS4}, in three-dimensional systems the magnetic correlations are generally weaker and not sufficient to establish a pronounced change in the electronic spectrum.
 At the same time, two effects appear to be important in the paramagnetic phase.
 The first effect is the presence of local correlations, which originate mainly from Hund interaction in the so-called Hund metals \cite{Hund1,Hund2,Hund3,Hund4}.
-They lead to the formation of local magnetic moments and non-Fermi-liquid behavior and/or non-quasiparticle form of some of the electronic bands.
+They lead to the formation of local magnetic moments and non-Fermi-liquid behavior and/or a non-quasiparticle form of some of the electronic bands.
 Notably, many “classical” magnets, e.g. iron \cite{OurFe,Sangiovanni}, as well as many other transition metals and their compounds, belong to the class of Hund metals.
 Although the importance of this effect for quasi-splitting of the Fermi surfaces was discussed previously for the two-orbital model \cite{QS2}, the study of its effect in multi-orbital is of certain interest.

-The second effect is the presence in many magnetic systems of the so-called extended van Hove singularities, which represent lines of van Hove singularities and yield strong peaks of the density of states \cite{KatsVH}.
-These singularities effectively reduce the dimension of the system and may lead to stronger renormalization of the electronic spectrum by the non-local (e.g. magnetic) correlations.
-In our opinion, the effect of these singularities on the renormalization of the electronic spectrum in the paramagnetic phase was not investigated in detail.
+The second effect is the presence in many magnetic systems of the so-called extended van Hove singularities, which represent lines of van Hove singularities and yield strong peaks in the density of states \cite{KatsVH}.
+These singularities effectively reduce the dimension of the system and may lead to a stronger renormalization of the electronic spectrum by the non-local (e.g. magnetic) correlations.
+In our opinion, the effect of these singularities on the renormalization of the electronic spectrum in the paramagnetic phase has not been investigated in detail.
+Experimentally, electronic spectrum splitting above the Curie temperature was observed in thin films of iron and SrRuO$_3$ \cite{FeSpl,SrRuO3,SrRuO3-1,SrRuO3-2}, in cobalt \cite{Co}, as well as in single-layer CrTe$_2$ \cite{CrTe2exp}.